tcargill1/frontend-test/README.md

 This project recreates the provided Figma design into a HTML/CSS webpage.

-- Built with semantic HTML and modern CSS (Grid/Flexbox)
+- Built with HTML and CSS
-- Layout, spacing, and typography were inferred from the provided visual
+- Layout, spacing, and typography were based on the visual
-- Stock images were used in place of unavailable design assets
+- Stock images were used in place of the images in the visual

 Live demo: https://tcargill1.github.io/frontend-test/